 Section 3.16 Customers.
 Section 3.16(a) of the Disclosure Schedules sets forth a list of the top fifty (50) customers of the Business for the year ended December 31, 2017 and for the eight (8) month period ended August 31, 2018 (determined by the amount of total sales or purchases, as applicable) (such customers, collectively, the "Top Customers").
-Except as set forth in Section 3.16(b) of the Disclosure Schedules, no such Top Customer has since January 1, 2018 (a) canceled or otherwise terminated or threatened (in writing) to cancel or otherwise terminate its relationship with the Business or (b) materially and adversely change its relationship with the Business.
+Except as set forth in Section 3.16(b) of the Disclosure Schedules, no such Top Customer has since January 1, 2018 (a) canceled or otherwise terminated or threatened (in writing) to cancel or otherwise terminate its relationship with the Business or (b) materially and adversely changed its relationship or threatened (in writing) to materially and adversely change its relationship with the Business.

 Section 3.17 Certain Payments.
-Neither the Seller nor any Seller Subsidiary in connection with the Business: (a) has used or is using any corporate funds for any illegal contributions, gifts, entertainment or other unlawful expenses relating to political activity, (b) has used or is using any corporate funds for any direct or indirect unlawful payments to any foreign or domestic governmental officials or employees or any employees of a foreign or domestic government-owned entity, (c) has violated or is violating the antibribery provisions of the Foreign
+Neither the Seller nor any Seller Subsidiary in connection with the Business: (a) has used or is using any corporate funds for any illegal contributions, gifts, entertainment or other unlawful expenses relating to political activity, (b) has used or is using any corporate funds for any direct or indirect unlawful payments to any foreign or domestic governmental officials or employees or any employees of a foreign or domestic government-owned entity, (c) has violated or is violating the anti-bribery provisions of the Foreign